NitinR99/3670Assignment2/README.md

 mvn package
 java -jar target/uber-pcap-1.0.0.jar
 ```
-**Step 5:** Choose the device which has the description "Adapter for loopback traffic capture" to view TCP packet traffic on port 4445 and ICMP traffic.
+**Step 5:** Choose the device which has the description "Adapter for loopback traffic capture" to view TCP packet traffic on port 4445 and UDP traffic.

 **Step 6:** You can view the current connections to the JobCreator by choosing option "1" on the JobCreator command window.